mit-ccc/BuildingBridges/schedule.md

 - Team formation activities
 - Story sharing and feedback

-{: .green }
+{: .highlight }
-> **Assignment**
+**Assignment**
-> - Sign up for a facilitated dialogue hosted by [CCC member] with your classmates
+- Sign up for a facilitated dialogue hosted by [CCC member] with your classmates
-> - Iterate on your story of self draft / Hold and reflect on ~5 1:1s within the class
+- Iterate on your story of self draft / Hold and reflect on ~5 1:1s within the class
-> - Participate in our class Pol.is prompt
+- Participate in our class Pol.is prompt

 ---